100 Years of racetrack legends: 1927 - 1936

 Purchase Price — 45gns

-At three, wins at Te Rapa and Rotorua and a third in the Franklin Cup set her up for the Great Northern Oaks (G1), which she won, scoring by a length and a quarter.
-Win number eight was the Te Kuiti Cup before a trip to Awapuni where she ran third behind the champion Nightmarch in the Manawatu RC Awapuni Gold Cup (G2).
+At three, wins at Te Rapa and Rotorua and a third in the Franklin Cup set her up for a win in the Great Northern Oaks (Gr.1) by a length and a quarter.
+Win number eight was the Te Kuiti Cup before running third behind the champion Nightmarch in the Awapuni Gold Cup (Gr.2).

-Her 4YO season began with a series of placings at Ellerslie and Te Rapa, and in January 1933 she ran second in the Auckland Racing Club Hcp (G3).
+Her 4YO season began with a series of placings at Ellerslie and Te Rapa and in January 1933 she ran second in the Auckland Racing Club Hcp (Gr.3).
 That was followed by her sole win for the season, in the Goldfields Cup at Thames.

-At five, her final season of racing, she recorded a trio of wins, which included the ARC Jellicoe Hcp, the principal handicap at the Pakuranga Hunt Club’s meeting.
-Maintaining her good form, she also recorded thirds in the ARC Mitchelson Cup (G3), Waikato Cup (L), the 1933 ARC Auckland Cup (G1) behind Minerval, ARC Summer Cup (G3) and the Thames Goldfields Cup.
+At five, her final season of racing, she recorded a trio of wins that included the ARC Jellicoe Hcp, the principal handicap at the Pakuranga Hunt Club’s meeting.
+Maintaining her good form she also recording thirds in the ARC Mitchelson Cup (Gr.3), Waikato Cup (L), the 1933 ARC Auckland Cup (Gr.1) behind Minerval, the ARC Summer Cup (Gr.3) and the Thames Goldfields Cup.

-At stud, she produced the ARC Christmas Hcp (L) winner Swift Fox, and Shining Night, bought as a yearling at the 1940 Sale, who recorded 15 wins including a Sydney Handicap at Randwick.
+At stud she produced ARC Christmas Hcp (L) winner Swift Fox and Shining Night, bought as a yearling at the 1940 National Yearling Sale, who recorded 15 wins including a Sydney Handicap at Randwick.

 1931: GOLD TRAIL (LOT 85)